JimFawcett/RustComm/README.md

 ### Figure 1. - RustComm Structure
 <img src="https://JimFawcett.github.io/Pictures/RustCommConcept.jpg" width="600" />

 This is a prototype for message-passing communication systems.
 It provides types: Connector, Listener, CommProcessing, and Message, with generic parameters M, P, and L, as shown in Fig. 1.
+CommProcessing is used internally by both Connector and Listener.
   - M implements the Msg trait and represents a message to be sent between endpoints.
   - P implements the Process<M> trait that defines message processing.
   - L implements the Logger trait that supports logging events to the console that can be turned on or off by the types supplied for L, e.g., VerboseLog and MuteLog.